-When you read these books, please read more than one chapter.
+When you read any of the Divided Kingdom books, please read more than one chapter.
 The story is told from a number of perspectives.
 None of them are heroes.
 None of them are complete villains.
 Some of them represent the extreme views of their time.
 Together they present the story and humanity in all its traits.

 Sometimes, writing can feel a very lonely pursuit.
-Becoming a published author has been a long and bumpy journey ‘from Forces to Fiction’.
+Becoming a published author has been a long and bumpy journey from ‘Army to Author’.
 There have been many that have helped along the way.
 Some knowingly and some unknowingly.
 I offer them all my sincere thanks.
-Any mistakes in the writing are mine alone.
+Any mistakes are mine alone.

 But firstly, to you the reader – thank you for your time and trust.
 There would be no books without you.
 I hope I will repay your trust in full.
 If you enjoy reading one of my books, please do post a review.
 It makes a very big difference to a new author.
 The chances of continuing to be published are slim without positive reviews.

 Ultimately, the author is only one part of the story of publishing a book.
 It requires an extraordinary range of professionals to bring together art, craft and business acumen in a finished book on a reader’s shelf.
 It is a sector fraught with risk.
-My sincere thanks go to the publisher, Myrmidon Books.
-But I also wish to pay tribute to their partners: Blacksheep Design for their cover, the typesetters at Falcon, the printers at CPI, the sales team at Inpress Books and the distributers, Gardners and Ingrams.
+My sincere thanks go to the publisher, Myrmidon.
+But I also wish to pay tribute to their partners: Blacksheep Design for their cover, the typesetters at Falcon, the printers at CPI, the sales team at Inpress Books and the distributers, Gardners, BookSource and Ingrams.

 I also want to thank all the wonderful bookshops that have found space on their shelves and tables.
 This includes the many Waterstones, Blackwells, Foyles, Toppings and WHSmith outlets, as well as a host of smaller independent bookshops, most of them with Bookshop.org.
-Finally, I must also thank Amazon, Booktopia and Book Depository for making the Divided Kingdom books so widely available.
+Finally, I must also thank Amazon and Booktopia for making the Divided Kingdom books so widely available – to an international audience.